 And this gem in 1992, which is one of the prettiest goals of all-time.

 The Penguins won Game 7, too.
 The additional millions in revenue from an extra playoff series helped save the Penguins.
-Mario Lemieux’s plan to save the team in Bankruptcy proceedings worked.
+Mario Lemieux’s plan to rescue the team from Bankruptcy proceedings worked.
 And the rest is a rocky history which culminated in the return of Lemieux, the arrival of Marc-Andre Fleury, Evgeni Malkin, Sidney Crosby, Jordan Staal, and three more Stanley Cups.

 Credit Jaromir Jagr.